cylesoft/op/README.md

 ## To-do list

-- [ ] Add symmetric encryption of certificate to OCP.
 - [ ] Loading/progress indicator in browser UI.
 - [ ] Update browser to support multiple `onp` servers; add UI to show attempts and which one ended up working.
 - [ ] Add to demo `onp` client support for following "try" responses.